Rendering of the Computing, Design, Research, and Learning Center’s Morgan Street facade.

 Engineering Innovation Building

 The Engineering Innovation Building budget was approved by the University of Illinois Board of Trustees in November 2016, with the design and site plan approved by the Board of Trustees in March 2017.
-Since March, UIC staff have been working with architectural and engineering firms to develop construction plans and bid package specifications, with groundbreaking to occur before the end of 2017 and the building to be completed by spring 2019.
+Since March 2016, UIC staff have been working with architectural and engineering firms to develop construction plans and bid package specifications.
+A groundbreaking ceremony was held on November 17, 2017 with Chicago’s Major Rahm Emanuel, along with a host of other dignitaries in attendance.
+The building will be completed by spring 2019.